 Porter-Cable PCC620B 20V MAX Lithium-Ion Hammer Drill

 One of the more capable hammer drills on the market, the Porter-Cable PCC620B features 20-volt battery technology for longer operation, higher rpm and better overall performance.
 It features a two-speed gearbox, and can reach as high as 1,600 rpm in drill mode, or 27,200 bpm in hammer mode.
 The chuck is 1/2-inch, so it will fit well with conventional drivers, bits and chisels, and there are 23 total clutch settings to ensure that you can get the job done quickly and easily.
-Like the DeWalt we discussed above, this hammer drill features a handy LED light on the front to act as a spotlight during low-light operation.
+Like the DeWalt we discussed above, this hammer drill kit features a handy LED light on the front to act as a spotlight during low-light operation.
 With a weight of just 3.6 pounds, this unit is both capable and lightweight, helping to reduce stress and strain during operation.
-Note that this hammer drill is rated for light-duty concrete and masonry only.
-It’s also important to note that this hammer drill ships without a battery or battery charger.
+Note that this drill is rated for light-duty concrete and masonry only.
+It’s also important to note that this version ships without a battery or battery charger.
 It also requires two lithium ion batteries in order to operate.
 Batteries and chargers are sold separately, and will incur an additional cost.
 However, it does come with a three-year limited warranty, which is more than many competing models on our list can claim.

 Milwaukee 2702-20 M18 1/2” Compact Brushless Hammer Drill/Driver